Pre-Draw is now available under the Schedule/Results Tab

 Starting in 2018 the Head of the Trent Regatta will be following the RCA rules regarding weighing of Lightweight athletes.

-Weigh ins will be open from 6:30am – 9:00am on the second floor or the Peterborough Rowing Club boathouse.
+Weigh ins will be open from 6:30am – 9:00am on the West Bank at the registration tent near the Athletic Centre

-All athletes racing in the Lightweight events can not weigh more than 72.5kg for Men’s events and 59kg for Women’s events.
+All athletes racing in the Lightweight events can not weigh more than 75kg for Men’s events and 61.5kg for Women’s events. (adjusted to add 2.5kg allowance)

 There will be no test scales available the day before competition or the day of racing